EthereumAIFoundation/explorer/web3j-app/docs/source/smart_contracts.rst

   is a good place to start.

-In order to deploy a smart contract onto the Ethereum blockchain, it must first be compiled into a bytecode format, then it can be sent as part of a transaction. web3j can do all of this for you with its :ref:`smart-contract-wrappers`.
+In order to deploy a smart contract onto the EthereumAI blockchain, it must first be compiled into a bytecode format, then it can be sent as part of a transaction. web3j can do all of this for you with its :ref:`smart-contract-wrappers`.
 To understand what is happening behind the scenes, you can refer to the details in :ref:`creation-of-smart-contract`.